corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 }
 ```

-## Obfuscate/deobfuscate using environment variables
+## Obfuscate using environment variables

-Another way to provide the seed and passphrase to obfuscate/deobfuscate a configuration file is to set the following environment variables:
+Another way to provide the seed and passphrase to obfuscate a configuration file is to set the following environment variables:

 * `CONFIG_OBFUSCATION_SEED`
 * `CONFIG_OBFUSCATION_PASSPHRASE`